denoland/docs/runtime/fundamentals/node.md

 If you have an existing project that uses CommonJS modules, you can make it work with both Node.js and Deno, by adding `"type": "commonjs"` option to the `package.json` file.

+### Always detecting if a file might be CommonJS

+Telling Deno to analyze modules as possibly being CommonJS is possible by running with the `--unstable-detect-cjs` in Deno >= 2.1.2.
+This will take effect, except when there's a _package.json_ file with `{ "type": "module" }`.

+Looking for package.json files on the file system and analyzing a module to detect if its CommonJS takes longer than not doing it.
+For this reason and to discourage the use of CommonJS, Deno does not do this behavior by default.

 ### Create require() manually